michaelneuder/optimistic-relay-documentation/towards-epbs.md

 #### What is the relay doing?
 Under this design, the relay no longer receives the execution body of the block that the builder constructed.
 This removes another piece of the trust between the builder and the relay because it removes the relay's ability to steal MEV.
-The block never leaves the builders machine until it receives a signed header committing to that block.
-This leaves the task of publishing the signed block up to the builder, who is incentivized to do so in order to earn the reward associated with the publication.
+The block never leaves the builder's machine until it receives a signed header committing to that block.
+This allocates the task of publishing the signed block up to the builder, who is incentivized to do so in order to earn the reward associated with the publication.
 The relay has one new task under this paradigm, which is to observe the mempool and await the signed block associated with